Supporting Healthcare

 UWI HARP is the University of the West Indies HIV/AIDS Response Program.
 Its mission is ‘to build and harness capacity within the University in order to contribute maximally to the national, regional and international effort to control the HIV/AIDS epidemic and to mitigate the impact of the epidemic on the university itself and on the wider society.’
 Established in August of 2001, UWI HARP has a branch and UWI HARP Chair on each of the University of the West Indies’ three campuses.
 Membership of UWI HARP includes staff and students from across the region and includes non-campus territories, as well as invited members from government and non-governmental organizations.

-You can assist our efforts to support healthcare for Barbadians by supporting the Annual Barbados Charity Ball.
-We need your support!
+You can assist our efforts to support healthcare for Barbadians by supporting the Annual Barbados Ball and donating to The Barbados Canada Foundation.